Just Who are Bisexual People?

 When a bisexual individual dates an opposite gender, everyone assumes that this couple is a straight one.
 But it's not.
 Take a look at the following tweet to understand how common this misconception is.

-Bisexual people can't be labeled as straight people even if they choose heterosexual relationships.
+"Bisexual people can't be labeled as straight people even if they choose hetero relationships.
 Gay men who date gay men will always be gays.
-Bisexual people will always be bisexual regardless of whether they date girls, boys, or trans.
+Bisexual people will always be bisexual regardless of whether they hookup with girls, boys, or trans."

 Avoidance of "Bi" Word

 Modern moviemakers actively support the LGBTQ+ community.
-Today, almost every TV show has a gay character.
+Today, almost every popular TV show has a gay character.
 Noteworthily, the vast majority of these characters clearly state that they are gay people.
 We often hear phrases like "Hey, I'm Megan, and I'm a lesbian," and "Hi, I'm Jonathon, and I'm gay".

 In most films and TV shows, the word "bisexuality" is never used.
 As a rule, we can guess whether a character is a bisexual person by analyzing his behavior and actions.